 Introduction to private Docker container registries in Azure

-Use container registries in Azure with your existing container development and deployment pipelines.
-Use Azure Container Registry Build (ACR Build) to build container images in Azure.
-Build on demand, or fully automate builds with source code commit and base image update build triggers.
+Use Azure container registries with your existing container development and deployment pipelines, or use Azure Container Registry Tasks to build container images in Azure.
+Build on demand, or fully automate builds with triggers such as source code commits and base image updates.

 Pull images from an Azure container registry to various deployment targets:

-Configure ACR Tasks to automatically rebuild application images when their base images are updated.
-Use ACR Tasks to automate image builds when your team commits code to a Git repository.
+Configure ACR Tasks to automatically rebuild application images when their base images are updated, or automate image builds when your team commits code to a Git repository.
 Create multi-step tasks to automate building, testing, and patching multiple container images in parallel in the cloud.